 My business partner got a 3-inch long scratch in the clearcoat of his new Lexus SC.
 I used a spot pad and a corrective polish to pull most of the scratch out so it would pass the 5 foot test.
 He said “…but I can still see a trace of the scratch close-up…”

 I explained that if I removed more material we risked thinning the clearcoat and creating a patch of paint that no longer matches the rest of the finish.

 Sometimes, enough is enough.
 The real skill in auto detailing is learning how to read the paint and knowing what the final result will be when you use a product.

-RULE 3: Know for a fact what tasks the products you're using were designed to perform.
+RULE 3: Know exactly what tasks the products you’re using were designed to perform.